INM-6/nnmt/README.md

 # How to Get Started / Installation

-If you have a local copy of this repository, you can install LMT by running:
+If you have a local copy of this repository, you can install NNMT by running:
 ```
 pip install .
 ```